callycab/naivebayeserc/README.md

 Two main functions are available : fit and predict.

 - fit is the constructor of the S3 class NBAYES.
-Use it to create your naive bayes classifier from a data and a formula.
+Use it to create your naive bayes classifier from a dataframe and a formula.
 - predict is used to classify new observations, from your created NBAYES model.

 Use ?fit and ?predict.NBAYES for more informations.